Historic Congregation B'nai Abraham: Rabbi Bernard Leventhal, 1891-1953

-Rabbi Eliazar Kleinberg, Chief Rabbi of Vilna, assumed the pulpit of the congregation in 1889 and served for two years before his passing.
+Rabbi Eliazar Kleinberg, Chief Rabbi of Vilna, assumed the pulpit of the congregation in 1889 and served for two years before his passing in February 1891.
 In September 1891, Rabbi Kleinberg was succeeded by his son-in-law, R. Bernard L. Levinthal.
 Rabbi Levinthal would serve as the congregation rabbi until his passing on September 23, 1952.

 B'nai Abraham had 225 members and 150 seat holders in 1900.

 In 1909, B'nai Abraham retained the services of contractor Samuel Lashner & Co. to construct a new building at a cost of $28,000.
 It was designed by architect Charles W. Bolton & Co. in the style of Byzantine Revival.
 Bolton and his firm had designed B'nai Reuben, built on South Sixth Street in 1905.
 They took as inspiration for B'nai Abraham's new building the Pike Street Synagogue (Congregation Sons of Israel Kalwarie) built in 1903 and 1904 at 13-15 Pike Street in Manhattan, and designed by the architect Alfred E. Badt.

-Demolition of the old building began on May 10, 1909 and the new building was dedicated April 1910.
+Demolition of the old building began on May 10, 1909.
+The corner-stones of the new building were laid on July 18, 1909 with a public ceremony attended Dr Solis Cohen, Rabbi AF Ershler, Rabbi Joseph Grossman, Rabbi Nathan Brenner, Rabbi RA Rabinowitz.
+Rabbi Levinthal delivered the keynote address in Yiddish.
+At the time, it was estimated that the building would cost $35,000.
+The new building was dedicated April 1910.

 The building was struck by lightning in July 1926, igniting a fire that caused $75,000 in damages to the property.
 The synagogue then housed twenty three Torah scrolls all of which were rescued.

 B'nai Abraham, 1954-present

 Rabbi H. Zvi Gottesman succeeded R. Levinthal on a part-time basis in 1954.

 Society Hill's Jewish population contracted in the 1960s and 1970s, and B'nai Abraham identified as a Conservative congregation by 1974.

 Rabbi Ezekiel Musleah (1927-2020), from Kolkata served as rabbi from 1979 until 1982.

+In late March 1998, the synagogue was defaced with a swastika and a pig's head left by the building.
+The congregation responded by opening its doors to the community for a "unity concert" and pre-Passover activities.

 Rabbi Yochonon Goldman became the congregation's rabbi in 2000 and continues to serve in this capacity in 2019.

 The congregation had 75 members in 2011.

 Congregation B'nai Abraham at 523-527 Lombard is now the oldest Philadelphia synagogue built as a synagogue and still in continuous use as such.

 The Philadelphia Historical Commission added Congregation B'nai Abraham to the Philadelphia Register of Historic Places on Dec.
 31, 1984.